-S. No. Description of Description of Business Activity 0/0 of Main Activity Turnover of - the entity 1.
-Fertilizer Manufacturing, Distribution, S. 2.
-Chemical Marketing of crop Protection as Nutrition Products nd crop 18.59%
+S. No. Description of Description of Business Activity % of Main Activity Turnover of the entity 1.
+Fertilizer Manufacturing, Distribution, Sales 2.
+Chemical Marketing of crop Protection and cro Nutrition Products 19.20%

 15. Products/Services sold by the entity (accounting for 90% of the entity's Turnover):